 Oh by the way, I came here all by myself too.
 Had no other family member in Australia back then.
 So I wanted to make my life worthwhile here in Australia.
 And what a better way to do that than serve others hey?
 Being busy at work and helping others through their problems made me feel less isolated.
 Also, growing up in India was so competetive that we lost the real reason why we become health professionals.
 I wanted to break away from that cut throat competition.

-Fast forward to 2012, I opened the doors to Get Better Physiotherapy Centre.
+Fast forward to 2012, I opened the doors to Get Better Physiotherapy and Pilates Centre.